sherpa/sherpa/README.md

     [CCfits](http://heasarc.gsfc.nasa.gov/docs/software/fitsio/ccfits/),
     and
     [WCSLIB](http://www.atnf.csiro.au/people/mcalabre/WCS/wcslib/)
-    libraries (it is not clear if version 5 is supported, since XSPEC 12.9.0 uses version 4.20).
+    libraries.
 If all the libraries are installed into the same location ($HEADAS/lib), then a similar set up to the full XSPEC build is used

         xspec_lib_dirs=$HEADAS/lib
-        xspec_libraries=XSFunctions XSModel XSUtil XS wcs

-    except that the library names (`cfitiso`, `CCfits`, and `wcs`) do not need version numbers.
-If placed in different directories then the `cfitsio_lib_dirs`, `ccfits_lib_dirs`,
-    and (possibly) `gfortran_lib_dirs` values should be set appropriately.
+    and the appropriate `*_libraries` may need to be set.
+If the libraries are placed in different directories then the `cfitsio_lib_dirs`, `ccfits_lib_dirs`, and (possibly) `gfortran_lib_dirs` values should be set appropriately.

  3. or point to the XSPEC libraries provided by [CIAO](http://cxc.harvard.edu/ciao/).
 In this case the